-After obtaining a Doctor of Medicine (M.D.) degree through a med school program, future transplant surgeons must complete a 5-8 year general surgery residency program at an accredited hospital program and become eligible for certification by the American Board of Surgery.
+After obtaining a Doctor of Medicine (M.D.) degree through an accredited medical school, prospective transplant surgeons must complete a 5-8 year general surgery residency program in an accredited hospital program and become eligible for certification by the American Board of Surgery.

-Specialization in transplant surgery comes through a 2-year clinical transplant fellowship offered by an accredited program.
+Specialization in transplant surgery comes through a 2-year clinical transplant fellowship.
 Many larger medical school hospitals offer such a program.
-The first six months usually concentrate on donor health, operation and after operation care.
+The first six months usually concentrate on donor health, operation and after-operation care.
 The remainder of the program is devoted to pre, during and post operation care of the recipient.

 Many career paths are open to a transplant surgeon.
 However, each is noted for its long hours, and many surgeons work an irregular schedule.
-Transplant operations can be scheduled 24 hours a day, as donor organs become available.
+Transplant operations can be scheduled 24 hours a day, because often these operations are time-sensitive and must occur as soon as donor organs become available.

 Many transplant surgeons are employed by private hospitals that have a staff transplant team.
-Surgeons employed by hospitals generally make a salary on the higher end of the range.
-University hospitals are usually privy to the latest research and offer opportunities for professional growth.
-However, they tend to pay below the non-teaching hospitals.
+Transplant surgeon salaries for those employed by hospitals generally fall at the higher end of the range.
+University hospitals are usually privy to the latest research and offer opportunities for professional growth; however, they tend to pay less than non-teaching hospitals.

 There are also many opportunities for clinical and laboratory research in transplantation at schools and centers throughout the country.
 The scheduled hours are less, but so is the financial remuneration.
 Research positions provide the added benefit of being on the cutting edge of this highly skilled profession.

-The employment outlook for transplant surgeons is good; the U.S. Bureau of Labor Statistics (BLS) projected that employment opportunities for physicians and surgeons overall will grow by 14% from 2014-2024.
-The BLS noted in 2015 that surgeons earned, on average, $247,520 annually.
+The employment outlook for transplant surgeons is good; the U.S. Bureau of Labor Statistics (BLS) projects that employment opportunities for surgeons overall will grow by 14% from 2016-2026.
+The BLS noted in 2018 that surgeons earned, on average, $255,110 annually.

 Transplant surgeons work long hours and perform complex surgeries that are often life preserving.
-They must possess a doctor of medicine degree and a medical license, the earn certification as a general surgeon, followed by a fellowship in transplant surgery.
-Surgeons earned an average annual salary of $247,520 in 2015.
+They must possess a doctor of medicine degree and a medical license, then earn certification as a general surgeon, followed by a fellowship in transplant surgery.